videmsky/markdown-cv/index.md

 ## Professional

-`May 2023 – Current`
+`May 2023 – Sep 2023`
 __Vantage__, New York, NY

 - __Sales Engineer__
-  * • Growing our portfolio of enterprise customers through earned trust and consistent and high quality technical advisory
+  * • Grew our portfolio of enterprise customers through earned trust and consistent and high quality technical advisory
-  * • Guiding enterprise prospects through evaluation stages to realize business value and secure procurement
+  * • Guided enterprise prospects through evaluation stages to realize business value and secure procurement
-  * • Demonstrating technical expertise through effective communication and technical acumen
+  * • Demonstrated technical expertise through effective communication and technical acumen
-  * • Documenting use-cases and personas to shape tactical pre-sales and expansion strategies
+  * • Documented use-cases and personas to shape tactical pre-sales and expansion strategies
-  * • Collaborating with engineering and product teams to enhance functionality and refine documentation
+  * • Collaborated with engineering and product teams to enhance functionality and refine documentation
+  * • Delivered Terraform configuration as code to automate onboarding

-`Aug 2022 – May 2023`
+`Apr 2022 – Apr 2023`
 __Do__, Central Coast, CA

 - __Chief Do’er__